 Discrimination and harassment

-It is in line with KI:s vision that everyone should be treated with respect.
-This document primarily uses the terms discrimination, harassment and victimisation.
+In this text we primarily use the terms discrimination, harassment, sexual harassment and victimisation.
 These are the terms used in the Discrimination Act and regulations from the Swedish Work Environment Authority.

-KI has compiled guidelines, information and guidance for the purposes of preventing and remedying the discrimination, harassment and victimisation of employees.
+KI has compiled guidelines, information and guidance for the purposes of preventing and remedying the discrimination, harassment, sexual harassment and victimisation of employees.
 The aim is to explain various terms, provide examples, disseminate information about who is responsible and about legislation and other directives, as well as demonstrating a model for the investigation of individual cases.

 In brief, discrimination can be described as discriminating against or disfavouring someone.
 This means that someone is treated worse than another person in a similar situation.
 If the discrimination is connected to the person’s gender, transgender identity or expression, sexual orientation, ethnicity, age, religion or other faith or belief system or disability, the Discrimination Act may be applicable.